 Presence Token

-This token represents an ephemeral presence indication, such as typing status or online presence.
-Unlike other action types, presence tokens are NOT persisted to the database - they are only forwarded via WebSocket in real-time.
+The PRES token represents an ephemeral presence indication, such as typing status or online presence.
+Unlike other action types, presence tokens are not persisted – they are forwarded via WebSocket in real-time only, with no action_id generated and no delivery retry logic.
+They have a default TTL of 30 seconds.

 The presence token must contain a subject (sub) field referencing the context (e.g., a conversation).
 For other constraints see the Action Tokens.